 No, it is not recommended.
 All classes will be held in the Sunnybrook Centre for Independent Living (SCIL) wing of the Bayview campus of Sunnybrook Health Sciences Centre (Hospital) at 2075 Bayview Avenue, south of Lawrence Avenue on the east side of Bayview Ave.

-You will have to do some testing and other things in downtown Toronto occasionally, so proximity to a transit route (see Toronto Transit Commission website: www.ttc.ca ) and not too far north or east of Sunnybrook will be ideal.
+You will have to do some testing and other things in downtown Toronto occasionally, so proximity to a transit route (see Toronto Transit Commission website: www.ttc.ca ) is ideal.
 Sunnybrook has a shuttle to and from the city centre which you can use (with your Sunnybrook ID); the shuttle schedule can be found on the Sunnybrook webpage.

 Question: Will I need a computer to complete school work?

-All your electives will be online distance courses, your schedule (subject to change weekly depending on factors) is online, instructors post lecture notes/presentations through Google Apps, you will have group projects that are electronic documents, often coursework is required to be submitted online, so it is really important to have regular access to a computer or own a laptop.
+All your electives will consist of online courses, your schedule (subject to change weekly depending on factors) is provided through Google Calendar, instructors post lecture notes/presentations through Google Apps, you will have group projects that are electronic documents, and coursework is often required to be submitted online.
+Thus it is really important to have regular access to a computer or own a laptop.